The best PDF readers for Windows make it hassle-free to view documents on your desktop computer.

 This software also sports a whole suite of useful editing tools.
 You can change the layout of a document, rearrange paragraphs, columns and pages, or make your documents look more professional by including stamps, watermarks, headers, footers and so forth.
 You can also merge PDFs and split PDFs into new files.

-In terms of price, the Standard edition will cost you $14.99 monthly, $99 annually, or a one-time payment of just under $165.
 Should you be mulling a purchase, the good news is that there’s a free trial so you can test out the software first.

 With the software, you’re able to review, annotate, send and track documents from a single comprehensive user interface.
 You can also connect Soda PDF to Google Drive, OneDrive, Dropbox, Evernote and Box accounts, which makes it easier to download and distribute documents.